martinvonz/jj/docs/FAQ.md

 simply not what they mean.
 What you can see in `jj log` is that after the working copy commit gets amended (after any edit), the commit ID changes.

-You can see the actual history of working copy changes using `jj obslog`.
+You can see the actual history of working copy changes using `jj evolog`.
 This will show the history of the commits that were previously the "working-copy commit", since the last time the change id of the working copy commit changed.
 The obsolete changes will be marked as "hidden".
 They are still accessible with any `jj` command (`jj diff`, for example), but you will need to use the commit id to refer to hidden commits.

-You can also use `jj obslog -r` on revisions that were previously the working-copy revisions (or on any other revisions).
-Use `jj obslog -p` as an easy way to see the evolution of the commit's contents.
+You can also use `jj evolog -r` on revisions that were previously the working-copy revisions (or on any other revisions).
+Use `jj evolog -p` as an easy way to see the evolution of the commit's contents.

 ### Can I prevent Jujutsu from recording my unfinished work?
 I'm not ready to commit it.